norahsakal/flask-pytorch-backend/README.md

 # flask-pytorch-backend

 ### 1. Create the frontend
+### App.js in this repo is a basic start where you can upload an image in the frontend that is sent to the Flask backend

 Following steps describes how to create a very simple frontend using ReactJS
 - Create a new app by following https://github.com/facebook/create-react-app